GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can kill enemies stuck behind doors with the Oxidizer
 - you can refresh the golden bullet by deconstructing a skill or not targeting any mob with it (ex: firefly)
 - you can skip real-time cutscenes by dodge rolling or aiming
+- walking doesn't trigger NPCs as much as running

 ### True Sons
 \- reference: https://thedivision.fandom.com/wiki/True_Sons#Archetypes